 As of December 31, 2021, the Bank has two branches located at Calatagan, Batangas, and Jupiter Street, Makati City.
 The Bank also has two extension offices at Imus, Cavite, and Nasugbu, Batangas.
-In 2022, the Bank opened two new branches located in Cebu City and Davao City.
+In 2022, the Bank opened two new branches located in Cebu City and Davao City, while in August 1, 2023, one of the Bank's extension office which is located in Nasugbu, Batangas was converted into a full branch.